dabeale/StatueReconstruction/README.md

 To compile the software either open the project file in the source directory, and compile from Qt Creator, or run,
 > ./Build.sh

 from the base directory.
 This script will check for the required pre-requisites before buiding.
-If the build fails please email me at dabeale@gmail.com.

 ## Examples